 (h) alter or remove any proprietary notices in the Software, Documentation or any related reports, technologies or services;

-(i) for Enterprise Licenses, use or transfer Licensed Nodes and/or Licensed Devices designated to a particular Production Deployment or project to another or new Production Deployment or project; or
+(i) for Enterprise Licenses, use or transfer Licensed Nodes and/or Licensed Devices designated to a particular Deployment or project to another or new Deployment or project; or

 (j) use the Software, Documentation or any related reports, technologies or services for the purposes of, or publicly display or communicate the results of, benchmarking or competitive analysis of the Software, or developing, using, providing, or supporting products or services competitive to Couchbase.

 3.2.
-Customer shall comply with all applicable laws in connection with its use of the Software, Professional Services and Support, including but not limited to applicable international and domestic export controls, including economic sanctions, laws, regulations, or orders that apply to Customer, the Software the Documentation and any related reports, technologies or services (“Export Laws”).
+Customer understands that the Software, Documentation, and any related technology or services are subject to U.S. export control laws and regulations.
+Customer shall comply with all applicable laws in connection with its use of the Software, Documentation, Professional Services and Support, including but not limited to applicable international and domestic export controls, including economic sanctions, laws, regulations, or orders that apply to Customer, the Software the Documentation and any related reports, technologies or services (“Export Laws”).
 In furtherance of this obligation, Customer shall ensure that: (a) Customer does not use the Software, technology or services in violation of any Export Laws; and (b) it does not provide access to the Software, technology or services to (i) persons on the U.S. Department of Commerce’s Denied Persons List or Entity List, or the U.S. Treasury Department’s list of Specially Designated Nationals, (ii) military end-users or for military end-use, or (iii) parties engaged in activities directly or indirectly related to the proliferation of weapons of mass destruction.

 3.4 Customer acknowledges that a breach of its obligations to Couchbase under this Agreement, other than the payment obligations, will result in irreparable and continuing damage for which monetary damages may not be sufficient, and agrees that Couchbase will be entitled to receive in addition to its other rights and remedies hereunder or at law, injunctive and/or other equitable relief.
 All remedies of Couchbase set forth in this Agreement are cumulative and in addition to, and not in lieu of any other remedy of Couchbase as law or in equity.